STEM Week is October 21st to 25th – See activities and add your own!

-Projects and Materials
+Projects & Materials

 Machines in Our World

-School Duplo
+School duplo

 The children finished building their seesaw in ten minutes flat, and right away they began experimenting with force and balance.